starryxoxo/sc-web/src/site/notes/No Longer Available.md

 If you saved up topics from earlier versions, you can still try visiting those pages, but this website will no longer be updated.

+## ⚠️ Deprecated
+This website is no longer up-to-date and will no longer be updated.